Obscuretone/obscuretone.github.io/public/posts/en/simple_pam.md

 The module checks system uptime and returns a PAM result based on a configured threshold.
 If the uptime is recent enough, authentication continues to the next module in the stack.
 If not, authentication can fail immediately depending on how the PAM config is written.

 That behavior makes configuration important.
-In PAM, words like `required`, `requisite`, and `sufficient` change how failure affects the rest of the stack.
+In PAM, words like `required`, `requisite`, and `sufficient` change how failure affects the rest of the stack; the `pam.conf` manual spells out those [control flag semantics](https://man7.org/linux/man-pages/man5/pam.conf.5.html).

 For example, putting a module at the top of `common-auth` as `requisite` means a failed check can stop the authentication flow early.
 That may be exactly what you want in a test environment and exactly what you do not want on a remote system you depend on.